 Azure DevOps Services

 For many teams, Azure DevOps Services is one of several tools that are used to effectively run an organization.
-Therefore tools and integrations between services are built to improve efficiencies.
-For example, you may have application that automatically creates a bug in Azure DevOps Services when an error is logged.
-If you are not careful, automated tools can get out of control executing a high rate of requests.
-This will quickly cause Azure DevOps Services to enforce rate limits to your organization.
-To help reduce your risk of hitting the rate limits, follow these best practices when using the REST API's to integrate with Azure DevOps Services
+So, tools and integrations between services get built to improve efficiencies.
+For example, you may have application that automatically creates a bug in Azure DevOps Services when an error gets logged.
+If you aren't careful, automated tools can get out of control executing a high rate of requests.
+These requests will quickly cause Azure DevOps Services to enforce rate limits to your organization.
+To help reduce your risk of hitting the rate limits, follow these best practices when using the REST APIs to integrate with Azure DevOps Services

 Push only actionable work items

-Only push items into Azure DevOps Services when it is an actionable work item that your team actually going to engage on or address in the future.
-Keep work items out of Azure DevOps Services until absolutely necessary.
+Only push actionable items into Azure DevOps Services that your team plans to engage on or address in the future.
+Keep work items out of Azure DevOps Services until necessary.

 For example, don't attempt to store telemetry data in Azure DevOps.